ccarabine/payrollapp/README.md

 **People Payroll is a terminal based application providing a solution to common pain points experienced by many small business owners.
 The application enables employers to process employee hours, and simultaneously calculate their pay/liabilities efficiently, eliminating the risk of manual calculation errors, and resulting in increased productivity.**

-### View my deployed site. <a href="https://people-payroll-application.herokuapp.com/"> People Payroll Applicaiton </a>
+### View my deployed site. <a href="https://people-payroll-application.herokuapp.com/"> People Payroll Application </a>

-[Click](https://github.com/ccarabine/payroll/blob/main//docs/user_manual.md) to view the user manual to operate the application.
+[Click](https://github.com/ccarabine/payroll/blob/main/docs/user_manual.md) to view the user manual to operate the application.

-[Here](https:///docs.google.com/spreadsheets/d/1Mh0WaeqPiZRDhHZpLVrVSoBcV8L4cPMKQXs2a-Z90Uo/edit?usp=sharing) is the link to the Google Spreadsheet, to see the updates made.
+[Here](https://docs.google.com/spreadsheets/d/1Mh0WaeqPiZRDhHZpLVrVSoBcV8L4cPMKQXs2a-Z90Uo/edit?usp=sharing) is the link to the Google Spreadsheet, to see the updates made.

 ***